-The Group has entered into finance lease arrangements as a lessor for leases of kitchen equipment to customers for a period ranging from two to five years.
-The leases are classified as finance lease as they transfer substantially all the risks and rewards incidental to ownership of the kitchen equipment to the customers, including the transfer of ownership of the equipment to the customers by the end of the lease terms, the option for the customers to purchase the equipment at a price that is lower than the fair value of the equipment, and/or the lease term constituting the major part of the economic life of the equipment even if title is not transferred.
+The Group has entered into lease arrangements as lessor for rental of kitchen equipment and sublease of food court stalls to customers for a period ranging from two to five years.
+The leases are classified as finance lease as they transfer substantially all the risks and rewards incidental to ownership of the kitchen equipment and food court stalls to the customers.

-The Group's selling profit and finance income from the finance lease arrangements as a lessor are disclosed in Note 7.
+The Group's finance income, gain and selling profit from the finance lease arrangements as a lessor are disclosed in Note 7.